MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/trial-playbook-defender-business.md

 search.appverid:
 - MOE150
 - MET150
 description: "Make the most of your Defender for Business trial with this playbook.
-Get an overview of how to set things up quickly and get started using your security capabilities."
+Get set up quickly and get started using your new security capabilities."
 ---

 # Trial playbook: Microsoft Defender for Business